danieljiang520/AutonSimulator/README.md

 24. Click play in Unreal Engine.
 Click on the gameplay window once to engage keyboard recognition.
 Use wasd to move the rover.

 ## Windows Set up (Sep 25, 2021) reference: https://www.worldofleveldesign.com/categories/ue4/ue4-download-install-unreal-engine-4.php
+1. Install Visual Studio
-1. Refer to Mac Set Up from step 2 to the end.
+2. Refer to Mac Set Up from step 2 to the end.

 ## Github troubleshooting
 When you use github and the terminal is displaying: